Smoke-free apartment buildings are becoming the wave

 seek reasonable accommodations from owners and operators of most housing in the

-smoke which infiltrates their housing.
-A detailed analysis of this issue by the
+secondhand smoke which infiltrates their housing.
+A detailed analysis of this

-Office of the General Counsel of the U.S. Department of Housing and Urban
+issue by the Office of the General Counsel of the U.S. Department of Housing

-Development (HUD) was prepared in 1992 and is still in effect; a copy may be
+and Urban Development (HUD) was prepared in 1992 and is still in effect; a copy

 form which can be filed directly, click here.
 For a link to download the HUD